Understanding Student Loan Garnishment

 Emergency Fund

-Building an emergency fund can serve as a safety net during unforeseen circumstances, preventing missed payments that lead to default.
+Building an emergency fund can be a safety net during unforeseen circumstances, preventing missed payments that lead to default.

 Timely Payments